Alphabetical lists of Irish names and meanings – www.Irishwishes.com

 Fethnaid – daughter and accomplished harp player of Fidach, a bard of the Tuatha De Danann.
 Her death was considered to be one of the three great losses of the Tuatha.
 Fethnat.

 Fidelma – (fee-DEL-ma) Old Irish=name Fedelm.
-Fedelm Noichrothach (Fedelm Nine-Times-Beautiful) was the daughter of King Conchobar mac Nessa of Ulster, and a woman warrior.
+Fedelm Noichrothach (Fedelm Nine-Times-Beautiful) was the daughter of King Conchobar mac Nessa of Ulster, and a female Celtic Warrior.
 Also six Irish saints by this name.
 Modern Irish Feidhelm (FAY-delm).

 Finnsech – “fair or blonde lady.”
 Finnseach.